-This Chapter begins with a brief overview of size of the Fishery and Marine sector through different facts and figures.
+This Chapter begins with a brief overview of the size of the Fishery and Marine Sciences Data Analysis Sector through different facts and figures.
 To follow is a comprehensive introduction to the domains in the Fishery and Marine Sciences Data Analysis Sector.
 Particular focus is given the domains that may be of high interest to EGI.